ENG-stiens/ENG-stiens-soen341projectF2023/README.md

 - Detailed logs of each team member's contributions
 - Meeting minutes (private folder)
 - Organization and presentation

-## Team Roles

-- Julie: Responsible for Wiki page (User stories and Task breakdown derived from user stories)
-- Sarah: Responsible for README File (Description and Team Member Roles)
-- Eden: Responsible for planning the next sprint
-- Kermina: Responsible for Meeting minutes and Organization/presentation
-- Vanisha: Responsible for detailed log of each team contribution
-- Oleksandra: Submitting necessary documents through moodle and for Project Approach and Technology section.

 ## Project Approach and Technology